modm-io/modm/README.md

 - Efficient and fast object-oriented C++17 API.
 - Support for hundreds of AVR and ARM Cortex-M microcontrollers from Atmel and ST.
-- Build system agnostic: We use SCons by default, but you don't have to.
+- Build system agnostic: Choose SCons, CMake or use your own.
-- Data-driven HAL generation using the library-builder engine.
+- Data-driven, target-specific HAL generation using the lbuild engine.
 - No memory allocations in HAL with very low overall RAM consumption.
 - Highly-configurable modules with sensible defaults and lots of documentation.
 - Cross platform peripheral interfaces incl. bit banging: